sajari/sdk-react-guide/README.md

 export default CustomResults;
 ```

-We just created a very basic version of our custom result.
-Let's use it instead of the default Results component.
-In `App.js` import the new component.
+We just created a very basic version of our custom result, now let's use it instead of the default Results component.
+In `App.js` import the new ``CustomResults`` component.

 ```
 import CustomResults from "./components/custom-result";
 ```
-Now find and replace `<Results />` with `<CustomResults />`.
+Now find and replace the default `<Results />` component with our `<CustomResults />`.
 Start the app with `yarn start`, you should see something similar to the following screen.

 <img src="./assets/custom-result-1.png" />